ScrumFacilitators/measuringoutcome-en/README.md

 ## License

 Measuring Outcome by Scrum Facilitators is licensed under [CC BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 All the materials in this repository are subject to this license.
+See the above link for a human readable summary and the included LICENSE.md file for the full license text.

 *There is a 0,000001% chance that you will come up with a better design.
 If this is the case, do feel free to change it.
 We would love it if you could mention us 👍